thiyangt/ceylon/paper/paper.md

-Additional packages require for plotting  are as follows:
+The additional packages required for plotting are as follows:

 ```r
 library(ggplot2)